sebbu/iControl-Web/README.md

 * **large:** is one button in a row
 * **medium:** are two buttons in a row
 * **small:** are two pairs of buttons in a row (in sum: four)
-* **verySmall:** are six buttons in a row
+* **verySmall:** are six buttons in a row (i.e. for dimmer)
 * **smallVertical:** are two vertical pairs of buttons in a row (in sum: four)

 For every `"sizeType"` of buttons you need to specify the exact number of headlines, button labels and commands.
 Just have a look how the app looks with the guiSample.json file and you will understand it.
+Use the blocks from guiSample.json as a template to create your controls.

 You may specify an id if you need access from other apps (see section *Interaction with other Apps*).